atreyasha/spacemacs-elpy/README.md

 ### Troubleshooting

 Based on personal experience, I encounter conflicts between `company` autocompletion from Elpy and the `auto-completion` layer offered by Spacemacs.
 For example, I notice that certain autocompletions don't work with Elpy when the Spacemacs `auto-completion` layer is enabled.
-As a personal workaround, I disable `auto-completion` globally.
-However I would welcome any issues or pull-requests if someone finds a better workaround which diagnoses or resolves this conflict.
+As a workaround, I do not use the `auto-completion` layer.
+However I would welcome any pull-requests if someone finds a better workaround which diagnoses or resolves this conflict.

 ## Bugs/Issues :bug: